kixelated/moq-rs/README.md

 - [hang](rs/hang): Media-specific components built on top of MoQ.
 - [hang-cli](rs/hang-cli): A CLI for publishing and subscribing to media.
 - [hang-gst](rs/hang-gst): A gstreamer plugin for publishing and subscribing to media.
-- [hang-web](rs/hang-wasm): A web client written in Rust and using WASM.
+- [hang-wasm](rs/hang-wasm): A web client written in Rust and using WASM. (*unmaintained*)
-- [web-transport](https://github.com/kixelated/web-transport-rs): A Rust implementation of the WebTransport API powered by [Quinn](https://github.com/quinn-rs/quinn) (or WASM).
+- [web-transport](https://github.com/kixelated/web-transport-rs): A Rust implementation of the WebTransport API powered by [Quinn](https://github.com/quinn-rs/quinn).

+The [hang-wasm](rs/hang-wasm) crate is currently unmaintained and depends on some other [unmaintained crates](https://github.com/kixelated/web-rs) that I've made.
+Notably:
+- [web-transport-wasm](https://github.com/kixelated/web-transport-rs/tree/main/web-transport-wasm): A wrapper around the WebTransport API.
+- [web-codecs](https://docs.rs/web-codecs/latest/web_codecs/): A wrapper around the WebCodecs API.
+- [web-streams](https://docs.rs/web-streams/latest/web_streams/): A wrapper around the WebStreams API.
+- You get the idea; it's all wrappers.

 ### Typescript (Web)
 - [moq](js/moq): The underlying pub/sub protocol providing real-time latency and scale.
-This is a simplified fork of the IETF [moq-transport draft](https://datatracker.ietf.org/doc/draft-ietf-moq-transport/) called `moq-lite`.
+Available as [@kixelated/moq](https://www.npmjs.com/package/@kixelated/moq)
 - [hang](js/hang): Media-specific components built on top of MoQ.
 Can be embedded on a web page via a WebComponent.
+Available as [@kixelated/hang](https://www.npmjs.com/package/@kixelated/hang)

+Check out the [demo](js/hang/src/demo) for an example of how to use the library.
+Documentation is sparse as the API is still a work in progress.
+The provided Web Components (`Watch` and `Publish`) are unlikely to change dramatically.

 # Usage